 Quick and Easy Christmas Ornaments

-Stand Alone Christmas Trees
+1. Stand Alone Christmas Trees

 These Christmas Ornaments are designed to stand by themselves rather than being hung on a Christmas Tree.
-Slightly larger turnings they can be made out of any wood you have available.
-This is another opportunity for you to try different techniques and see how they turn out.
+Slightly larger turnings, they can be made out of any wood you have available.
+This is an opportunity for you to try different techniques and see how they turn out.

 Use these to show off the grain of the wood and the thinness of your turnings.
 Turning icicles out of pen blanks makes great Christmas Ornaments.
-This is my tutorial on how to do just that.
 Real icicles are not even or symmetrical so you can be creative in your designs.
 Give them a shiny finish to reflect the Christmas tree lights.

 I hope this gives you inspiration as you prepare for the busy season ahead.
 Obviously you need to price your work according to the amount of time and effort to produce it.
 Doing a production run should give you more efficiencies and better turning skills as well.

 I hope you’re getting excited about the upcoming season whether you are aiming for Christmas Fairs or doing your turning for the family.
 What Christmas projects have you got in mind?